A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Simulation and Experimental Results

 \subsection{Distributed Implementation of the LEQ policy}

-In the LEQ policy, keeping track of the vector $\mathbf{V}(t)$ is simple.
-Each queue simply needs to maintain a count of the number of departures before the queue in service empties.
-But the arrival rates are a different issue altogether.
-Clearly, finding $\argmax{1\leq i\leq N}\lambda_iV_i(t)$ in every scheduling slot requires knowledge of the entire arrival rate vector $\boldsymbol{\lambda}$.
-Arrival rate estimation might not be feasible in several sensor networks of today that are expected to begin performing as soon as they are installed.
-For more information about this \enquote{peel and stick} paradigm refer to \cite{dujovne-etal14ip-enabled-industrial-iot}.

-We resolve this problem by first observing that under stability, the time average of the total number of packets transmitted by any queue tends to the arrival rate.
-Let $D_i(t)$ be the random variable that denotes whether or not a departure occurred from queue $i$ at the end of slot $t$.
-Then, under stability, $\lim_{T\rightarrow\infty}\frac{1}{T}\sum_{t=0}^TD_i(t)=\lambda_i,~a.s.$ So, let $\hat{\lambda}_i(T):=\frac{1}{T}\sum_{t=0}^TD_i(t).$ The policy that chooses $\argmax{1\leq i\leq N}\hat{\lambda}_i(t)V_i(t)$ in every scheduling slot also shows the same mean delay performance as the LEQ policy, as evidenced by simulation results presented below.
-This estimate can be maintained independently at each queue and the resulting decisions are still consistent.
 In Fig.~\ref{figQzmac10queues} and Fig.~\ref{figQzmac30queues}, we show the delay performance of QZMAC which takes decisions based on exact knowledge of arrival rates and the distributed version that only uses estimates of arrival rates.
 The green and red curves, corresponding to scheduling with estimated and exact arrival rates respectively, overlap significantly, showing that arrival rate estimation does not degrade performance.
-Moreover, in small systems (Fig.~\ref{figQzmac10queues}), the delay is almost the lowest that can be achieved, while with larger systems, the difference with the centralized scheduler's delay becomes non negligible only near saturation.
+Moreover, in small systems (Fig.~\ref{figQzmac10queues}), the delay is almost the lowest that can be achieved, while with larger systems, the difference with the centralized scheduler's delay becomes nonnegligible only near saturation.

-With QZMAC, the nodes need to first determine that the incumbent is empty, followed by detecting if the LEQ is empty and finally, if the current contention winner is empty before entering contention mode.
-Since each of these requires 1 minislot, QZMAC uses $T_p=3$ minislots and $T_c=7$ minislots and $T_p+T_c=10$.
-We will need to keep this total number of minislots the same for all protocols whose performances we compare (in Sec.~\ref{secSymmetricSystemsSimulations}) to ensure that the fraction of time per slot allocated to scheduling decisions (and not packet transmission) is the same in all protocols being studied.
-Simulations are performed with $N=10~\text{and}~30$ nodes.
-In either case, we see that both protocols show the same delay performance.
-While in small systems (10 queues), the protocol very nearly hits the delay lower bound (with less than 1 slot delay difference near saturation), in large systems (30 queues) near saturation, the difference is larger (approximately 32$\%$ increase).